tess1o/geopulse/README.md

 - Works with OwnTracks (HTTP or MQTT), Overland, Dawarich and HomeAssistant tracking apps
 - Real-time data sync with GPS tracking apps.
-- Manual import from Google Timeline, GPX files
+- Manual import from Google Timeline, GPX, GeoJSON or OwnTracks JSON files

 **Timeline and Maps**